Site icon Circuit Ideas for You

 Push to OFF Switch1

-When the button is released one specific LED remains illuminated while the other goes completely dark.
+As soon as the button is pressed one particular LED stays ON while the other goes completely dark.

-On a serious note the circuit is remarkably sensitive ensuring that the ‘heads and tails’ output is genuinely accurate and 100% random.
+The circuit is very sensitive which ensures that the ‘heads and tails’ output is actually correct and completely random.

-While there may be numerous hobby electronic circuits available, these are the ones currently presented.
+Although there may be many different types of hobby electrical circuits but these are the ones that are being shown here.

 Formulas:

-Simple formula for NAND gate oscillators that yields an approximate frequency (f) with the following assumptions:
+Under the following assumptions a simple formula for NAND gate oscillators that gives an estimated frequency (f) is obtained:

-This indicates that for both the charging and discharging routes, the resistor and capacitor values are the same (R1 = R2 and C1 = C2).
+This shows that the resistor and capacitor values are the same for both the charging and discharging paths (R1 = R2 and C1 = C2).

 f = 1.44 / (R * C)